petershin/liferay-learn/docs/commerce/latest/en/developer-guide/managing-inventory/implementing-a-custom-low-stock-activity.md

 ![The newly added low stock activity](./implementing-a-custom-low-stock-activity/images/02.png)

-## Walk Through the Example
+## Anatomy of a Low Stock Activity

 This example consists of three main steps.
-First, we will annotate the class for OSGi registration.
-Second, we will review the `CommerceLowStockActivity` interface.
-And third, we will complete our implementation of `CommerceLowStockActivity`.
+First, you must annotate the class for OSGi registration.
+Second, review the `CommerceLowStockActivity` interface.
+Finally, you must complete the implementation of the `CommerceLowStockActivity` interface.

 - [Annotate the class for OSGi Registration](#annotate-the-class-for-osgi-registration)
 - [Review the `CommerceLowStockActivity` interface](#review-the-commercelowstockactivity-interface)